 In fact, the new platform made reprogramming new animations, UIL elements and ‘all that stuff for the performer’, much easier than it had been in the past.

-It also gave them a platform for future attractions based on Gepetto™ – a much easier, much more robust platform for the next generation of digital puppet applications.
+It also gave them a platform for future attractions based on Geppetto™ – a much easier, much more robust platform for the next generation of digital puppet applications.

 “We integrated familiar devices like Xbox 360 controllers so it became very friendly to interface with and to allow for easy training.
 There’s a button on the panel that deploys a beach-ball which launches into the audience for guests to interact with.